yokopsycho/Spread_gambling_abstinence/README.md

 python figure3.py -i figure3data.csv

-Unfortunately, we are unable to disclose data for Figures 4, 5, and 6 because personal information is contained within the data.
+Unfortunately, I am unable to disclose data for Figures 4, 5, and 6 because personal information is contained within the data.
 However, Figures 4, 5, and 6 can be created by using the following code.

 python figure4.py
 genuine20210514b.py